elizagamedev/catjam/README.txt

 A visual novel by Jeanie Choi, M Ebel, and Eliza Velasquez.

 Source code is available under the GPL v3.0 [1].
 Original art assets are copyright Jeanie Choi, M Ebel, and Eliza Velasquez.
+All rights reserved.

 [1] https://github.com/elizagamedev/catjam